 How to Identify Dyed vs. Natural Rutilated Quartz

-During routine gemological examinations, I frequently encounter rutilated quartz samples with unusually vibrant colors.
-Comparative analysis with natural specimens reveals distinct differences, suggesting artificial dye treatments.
+During routine gemological examinations, I frequently come across rutilated quartz samples with unusually vibrant colors.
+A comparative analysis with natural specimens reveals clear differences that point to artificial dye treatments.
+Understanding these differences will help you make informed purchases.

 Characteristics of Natural Rutilated Quartz

-Natural rutilated quartz features needle-like inclusions in columnar, acicular, bundled, or fibrous formations.
-Common inclusion colors include white, black, yellow, reddish-brown, brownish-yellow, and green.
-Key varieties show these distinctive features:
+Natural rutilated quartz displays needle‑like inclusions in columnar, acicular, bundled, or fibrous formations.
+Common inclusion colors include white, black, yellow, reddish‑brown, brownish‑yellow, and green.
+Key varieties exhibit these distinctive features:

-- Epidote: Stem-like formations with pale green hue
+- Epidote: Stem‑like formations with a pale green hue

-- Brookite: Orthorhombic titanium oxide crystals displaying bright orange
+- Brookite: Orthorhombic titanium oxide crystals showing bright orange

 - Ferrohornblende: Silver‑white needle or blade‑shaped clusters